ExpeditionRPG/expedition/services/quests/docs/qdl_guide.md

 - If you want to get fancy, you can also add a persona alignment ("light" or "dark") that gives players bonus points if they have that particular kind of persona.
 If you reference persona, you must mark your quest as requiring The Horror expansion (otherwise users won't benefit from it).
 - Unless specified, your outcome describes what happens when the user succeeds in rolling for the outcome.
 You can also add "success", "failure", or "interrupted" to describe specifically what happens when users roll to high, too low, or not significantly in either direction.
   - If you want to reuse the same failure text for every outcome, you can specify an "on failure" node that is used for any skill and persona alignment that doesn't have a more specific failure outcome.
-  - If you don't add any "interrupted" outcomes, the app will generate some generic "interrupted" text and use it.
+  - If you don't add any "interrupted" outcomes, the only options will be "success" or "failure".
   - There _must_ be a success and failure for every outcome - whether it's specified in two outcomes, or using a generic failure outcome is up to you.
+- The `{"maxrolls": 4}` part is totally optional - if left out, users will be able to keep rolling until all adventurers have had a turn.
+But sometimes you want to limit the number of chances if you only want one player to roll, or if you want to make the decision harder, and so `maxrolls` will limit the maximum number of rolls even if there are more adventurers.

 Whew, that's a lot of options!
 You can get as fancy as you want with this - here's a valid decision that uses all kinds of different outcomes: